 The first issue that came up time and again dealt with Lipozene side effects.
 “Supplements containing water-soluble fiber could lead to you feeling fuller, longer,” says our Research Editor.
 “The trouble comes when that ingredient starts causing stomach issues, among others.”

-“When I say that was some excruciating pain it was some excruciating pain.
-Pain to the point that I started vomiting and passed out for a couple of seconds,” said one consumer.
+“When I say that was some bad pain it was some bad pain.
+Pain to the point that I started feeling nauseous,” said one consumer.

 Class Action Lawsuit – “A Major Concern”